This Day In Music: July 5

 July 5, 1980 ~ Alternative rock singer, guitarist Jason Wade, full name Jason Michael Wade, born in Camarillo, California, USA ~ Lead singer of Lifehouse, known for songs such as Hanging By A Moment, Breathing, You And Me, Halfway Gone, and others.
 As a solo artist known his rendition of You Belong To Me for the Shrek soundtrack

-July 5, 1979 ~ Bassist, composer, director, producer Derrick Hodge born ~ In-demand collaborator in neo-soul and jazz.
+July 5, 1979 ~ Bassist, producer, composer Derrick Hodge born in Philadelphia, Pennsylvania, USA ~ In-demand collaborator in neo-soul and jazz.
 Has worked in one capacity or another with artists such as Common, Jill Scott, Maxwell, Floetry, Nas, James Poyser, Musiq Soulchild, Robert Glasper Experiment, Quincy Jones, Don Was, Terence Blanchard, Donald Byrd, Mulgrew Miller, Bootsie Barnes, and others.
 Noted credits include serving as orchestral arranger and music director in 2014 for the performance of Illmatic by Nas and the National Symphony Orchestra upon its 20th anniversary of the album release

 July 5, 1979 ~ Singer, songwriter Shane Filan, full name Shane Steven Filan, born in Sligo, Ireland ~ Member of Irish boy band Westlife, alongside Kian Egan, Nicky Byrne, Shane Filan and Brian McFadden, known for songs such as Swear It Again, Flying Without Wings, Fool Again, What Makes A Man, Queen Of My Heart, Hey Whatever, You Raise Me Up and Amazing, all of which reached top 10 in both the band's native Ireland and the UK.
 Debuted as a solo artist with the album You And Me in 2013

 July 5, 1977 ~ Ryan Daniel Montgomery, commonly known as rapper, songwriter Royce da 5'9", born in Detroit, Michigan, USA ~ Member of hip hop supergroup Slaughterhouse.
 Formed the duo Bad Meets Evil with Eminem.
 Formed the duo PRhyme with DJ Premier.
-Active as a solo artist since the early 2000s.
-Has collaborated with Willa Ford, Promise, Tech N9ne, Consequence, Big Sean, Bun B, Papa Roach, Gang Starr, and others
+Active as a solo artist since the early-2000s.
+Has collaborated with Willa Ford, Promise, Tech N9ne, Consequence, Big Sean, Bun B, Papa Roach, and Gang Starr

 July 5, 1976 ~ Rufus Arthur Johnson, commonly known as rapper Bizarre, born in Detroit, Michigan, USA ~ Best known for his work with D12, short for “Dirty Dozen”, which also included Eminem.
 As a solo artist best known for his 2005 single Rockstar of his Hannicap Circus debut album.
 The single would reach the top 20 in the UK and the Netherlands